ManishLade/coding-practice/how-to-success-in-coding-interview.md

 4. Marjority in array.
 5. Permutation: DFS, Leetcode 60

+## String prefix problem
+1. Use Trie to solve the prefix problems.
+2. Trie also can be used to compose a dictionary.

 ## Edge Testing Cases
 * Test whether the inputs parameters are pointed to the same instance?
 * The edge cases for Maths problem